This creamy keto tomato soup is a delicious, hearty replacement for store-bought tomato soup. Best of all, it contains just six net carbs per serving!

 - Spices: Smoked paprika, black pepper, cumin, cayenne pepper, and salt.

-- Chop the onions and tomatoes, and mince the garlic.
-Sauté onions and garlic in olive oil till translucent.
+- Chop the onions and tomatoes and mince the garlic.
+Sauté the onions and garlic in olive oil until translucent.

-- Simmer on medium-low heat for 5 minutes.
-Add one cup of broth and cook for 10 minutes, or till the tomatoes no longer taste sour.
+- Simmer on medium heat for 5 minutes.
+Add one cup of broth and cook for 10 minutes or till the tomatoes no longer taste sour.

-- Pour into a blender and puree until it's smooth.
-Pour the soup back into a pot and adjust seasoning if you wish.
+- Pour the soup into a blender and puree until smooth.
+Pour the soup back into a pot and adjust the seasoning if you wish.
 I always add salt last because broth contains some salt.

 - Simmer till you reach your desired consistency.

-Usually, letting the soup simmer on the stove for a few minutes will make it thicker.
+Usually, letting the homemade tomato soup simmer on the stove for a few minutes thickens it.
 But if you're in a hurry, you can make a slurry.

 Mix half a teaspoon of arrowroot powder and a tablespoon of water in a bowl.
 Pour into the soup and mix together.
 In about a minute or so, your soup will begin to thicken.